-- Wheel chair access via ramp at three points around the building enabling easy access to all parts of the building - Steps and ramps painted yellow where necessary and posts banded for visual impairments; good contrast between walls/door and flooring - Disabled toilet facilities with handrail and appropriate height sinks, emergency pull etc. - Audible fire alarm and adult support for physically impaired or hearing impaired children - All classrooms and corridors carpeted to improve acoustics and anti-slip surface in doorways and around drinking fountains. - All classrooms are well lit with blinds to give adjustable lighting conditions - Tables of various heights available for wheelchair users. - Specialist room available for 1:1 and small group work
+- Wheel chair access via ramp at three points around the building enabling easy access to all parts of the building - Steps and ramps painted yellow and posts banded for visual impairments - Disabled toilet facilities with handrail and appropriate height sinks, emergency pull etc. - Audible fire alarm and adult support for physically impaired or hearing impaired children - All classrooms and corridors carpeted to improve acoustics and anti-slip surface in doorways and around drinking fountains. - All classrooms are well lit with blinds to give adjustable lighting conditions - Tables of various heights available for wheelchair users. - Specialist room available for 1:1 and small group work